mhogomchungu/media-downloader/README.md

 6. The GUI offers ability to manage links to playlist to easily monitor their activities(subscriptions).

-7. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish, Turkish, Russian, Japanese and French.
+7. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish, Turkish, Russian, Japanese, French and Italian.

 ## Donations
 Donations are very much appreciated, Please contact me using mhogomchungu _at__ gmail _dot__ com for further information.